international positive dog training association

 The definition of abuse is physical, emotional or psychological injury caused by mistreatment or the misuse of power associated with authority.
 It is a corrupt practice or custom, improper or excessive use or treatment.
-It is a deceitful act, it is a communication that condemns or vilifies unjustly, intemperately and angrily.
-Abuse can be either intentional or unintentional.
+It is a deceitful act, or communication that condemns or vilifies unjustly, intemperately and angrily and either intentional or unintentional.

 IPDTA defines abuse in dog handling, training and/or behaviour modification as the use or misuse of any tool or technique created or used with intent or that unnecessarily causes; intimidation, distrust, stress, anxiety, fear, pain and/or injury and includes anything that causes unnecessary physical, psychological or emotional harm.
 The term "necessary" only applies when it's necessary to handle a dog, keep it safe or save it from harm or the mild exposure to a stimulus necessary when applying desensitization or counter-conditioning programs.